-We may want to eventually use a content management / publishing tool supporting the DITA ("Darwin Information Typing Architecture") standard, such as the structured mode of operation of FrameMaker.
+We may want to eventually use a content management / publishing tool supporting the DITA ("Darwin Information Typing Architecture") standard, such as FrameMaker's XML author mode or structured mode.
 With this sort of system, we would probably choose to convey help content to RiverWare in XML files, and use XSLT to generate HTML inside RiverWare.